hashicorp-guides/hashistack/terraform-gcp/README.md

 # Build the HashiCorp Stack on AWS

-## Usage for `terraform-aws`
+## Usage for `terraform-gcp`
-- Set up your AWS credentials locally or on TFE.
+- Set up your gcp credentials locally or on TFE.
 You may have a file on your local machine like this when you're done:
   ```
-  [default]
+  export GOOGLE_CREDENTIALS="/home/username/.gcloud/my-project.json"
-  aws_access_key_id="FAKEFAKEFAKEFAKE"
+  export GOOGLE_PROJECT="my-project"
-  aws_secret_access_key="randomfake308u32nk+j39randomfake"
+  export GOOGLE_REGION="us-east1"
   ```

 - Clone this repository.